Understanding and Improving Communication Performance in Multi-node LLM Inference: Background

-\textbf{NVSHMEM:} NVSHMEM is NVIDIA's OpenSHMEM-based~\citep{chapman2010openshmem} communication library providing host and device level APIs for one-sided put, get, and collective communication operations.
-It allows implementation of GPU-initiated communication kernels and supports multiple transports, including Slingshot and InfiniBand.
+\textbf{NVSHMEM.} An OpenSHMEM-based~\citep{chapman2010openshmem} communication library from NVIDIA, providing host and device APIs for one-sided put/get and collective operations over NVLink, Slingshot, and InfiniBand.
+It enables implementation of GPU-initiated communication kernels.